gpuweb/gpuweb/proposals/subgroups.md

 Some possibilities:
 * MSL and HLSL (SM6.8) support `any` and `all` operations at quad scope
 * SPIR-V and HLSL (SM6.5) could support more exclusive/inclusive, clustered, and partitioned operations
-* Exclusive sum and product could be done with multi-prefix SM6.5 operations in HLSL
+* Inclusive sum and product could be done with multi-prefix SM6.5 operations in HLSL or through emulation

 ## Built-in Values